From Therapy Dogs to Robot Seals: How Pet Therapy Can Benefit Seniors

 - Improved motor skills

 - Stimulated memory as seniors reminisce about pets they used to have

 The Role of Therapy Dogs

-Research has shown that dogs are attuned to human emotional states and will seek to help people in distress.5 So it's not surprising that therapy dogs are good for easing anxiety in and providing comfort to older adults.
+Research in Learning & Behavior has shown that dogs are attuned to human emotional states and will seek to help people in distress.
+So it's not surprising that therapy dogs are good for easing anxiety in and providing comfort to older adults.
 Dogs are used in therapy to offer companionship and affection and enhance people's physical and mental health.

 Commonly, dog therapy programs involve volunteer animals and their handlers coming to spend time with elderly people in hospitals and nursing homes.
 When a therapy dog visits, the seniors might feed, pet, groom, walk, or play with the animal.
 These interactions can help speed a senior's recovery from illness or injury or just help lift his or her spirits.
 Some long-term care facilities have therapy dogs that live on-site and are handled by a trained staff member; in such cases, residents often work together to care for the animals.
 Other facilities arrange for pet visits from local volunteers or organizations.

 Did you know you can also arrange for therapy dog home visits?
 Organizations like Therapy Dogs International and Alliance of Therapy Dogs offer free services whereby a volunteer handler and therapy dog make periodic visits to seniors who still live in their own homes but are lonely, isolated, or struggling with physical impairments.